joshfrench/om-wiki-fork/Documentation.md

 Sometimes it's useful to create stateful Om components that do not manipulate or correspond to application state.
-However these component still need be a part of the render tree, `om.core/graft` supports this.
-Given any old `value` and `cursor` `om.core/graft` will return a new cursor that can be used to construct an Om component that is connected to the render tree.
+However these component still need to be a part of the render tree, `om.core/graft` supports this.
+Given any `value` and a `cursor` `om.core/graft` will return a new cursor that can be used to construct an Om component that is attached to the render tree.

 ```clj
 (build my-widget (graft {:text "I'm not in the app state!"} cursor))